-As stated by The Guardian, for a typical restaurant, fixed costs like food, labor, and overhead take away approximately 90% of the income.
+As stated by The Guardian, fixed costs like food, labor, and overhead take away approximately 90% of the income for a typical restaurant.
 Once all expenses are paid, it’s usually 2-6% net profit left for restaurants.
-And unfortunately, the fees charged by the delivery apps are eating up that little amount, which is normally 20-30% of what customers pay for each order.
+And unfortunately, the fees charged by the delivery apps are eating up that little, normally 20-30% of what customers pay for each order.

 Ineffective inventory management and menu pricing